Aw, I only just read David Leonhardt's article in the March 11 New York Times, so the newspaper is no longer taking comments, but I gotta say ...

 Nationalization!!!

 Non sequitur, to put it mildly.
-Statism turns the "incentive to loot" into the only operant motive for economic behavior and
+Statism turns the "incentive to loot" into the only operant motive for economic behavior and the entire economy into a moral hazard.
+Nationalization will make Ponzi schemes look like good old-fashioned bootstrap capitalism.

 The American taxpayer, that stolid, solid, plodding workhorse of the world.
 Oh, we are Fortune's fool!
 The world seems to be betting that we'll keep on being played for one, too ... which is the saddest part.